Posh (Haganah unit)

 POSH was disbanded in 1939 to create a larger force known as the Hish (Heil Sadeh, "Field Corps").
 During World War II POSH veterans were trained by the British for commando night raids.

+Mission

+The unit's missions primarily involve anti-guerilla warfare, artillery observer, clandestine operation, combat patrol, commando style raids, counterinsurgency, maneuver warfare, operating in difficult to access terrain, providing security in areas at risk of attack or terrorism, special reconnaissance in difficult to access and dangerous areas, support crowd control and riot control, and other tactical special operations.